AshMenhennett/Forum/readme.md

 - Generate application key ```php artisan key:generate```.
 - Run Laravel migrations- ```php artisan migrate```.

-Make sure you add these additional environment variables:
+Make sure you configure these environment variables:
 - ```APP_URL``` : the url of the application.
 This variable is used for linking to the application in emails.
 - ```APP_NAME```: the human readable name of the application.
 This variable is used for refering to the application via emails.
 It is also used in the navbar as the application branding.
 - ```MAIL_FROM_EMAIL``` and ```MAIL_FROM_NAME```: the 'from' email address and name.
 This is used for sending out emails.